Nrapendra786/springboot-angular-docker-example/README.md

 docker run --name demo-ui -p 4200:80 -t demo-ui:latest

-# How to Run with each other
+# How to Run with one another

 docker-compose up